ShopDreamUp AI ArtDreamUp

 and I want to make one point very clear:

-I don't care if you voted Trump, Clinton, or even a third-party, you are always welcome in my eyes.
 I will not hate you for having an opinion different from me, nor will I try and force you to distance yourself from me because of what you've chosen.
 To me, a democracy is only effective when the people have the freedom and right to honestly choose who they feel to be the right candidate for them.
 To punish people for the very principle that makes up our democratic system is wrong, and it only feeds further into fear and outrage when we decide to hurt, insult, or ruin the people who hold different beliefs and opinions than our own.
 You, the person who made their choice, have your own reasons to choosing the decision you made, and I would be a terrible man if I were to wrong you for that decision.

 Tomorrow is another day, and so are the days that come after.
 Don't let terror and hatred bring you to doing onto others terrible action or further spreading of fear.
 Today is a time to bring ourselves up, learn closely from what had occurred, and try to come together to make for a better future.